Zechariah 14 Fulfilled–including the splitting of the Mount of Olives!

 According to Revelation 11:6, the two witnesses are given the “power to shut up the sky so that it will not rain during the time they are prophesying.”
 As is explained in the commentary on Revelation 11, the two witnesses prophesied for 42 months from the arrival of the Roman army at Jerusalem under Cestius in Tishri of A.D.
 66 to the siege of Jerusalem in Nisan of A.D.
 70. Josephus tells of a drought that nearly dried up the pool of Siloam as well as all the other springs around the city before the arrival of the Roman army.
 Then when the Romans began their siege and the two witnesses were killed and therefore silenced, the water overflowed:

-With the abundance of water in the Pool of Siloam and the King’s Pool one can appreciate the literal fulfillment of v.
+With the abundance of water in the Pool of Siloam and the King’s Pool one can appreciate a literal element of fulfillment to v.
 8: “On that day living water will flow out from Jerusalem, half to the eastern sea and half to the western sea. . . .”

-There is still more to the symbolism in Zechariah 14:8.
-After the Jewish War and the subsequent Bar-Kokhba rebellion, there was a new earth, the new, holy Jerusalem of Revelation 21 and Revelation 22.
-In vs. 8 and 9, Zechariah predicts that living water, also signifying the Holy Spirit, will flow over the land of Israel.
-The fact that these waters flowing to the eastern and western seas also symbolize the Holy Spirit is implied in John 7:38-39: “Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
+After the Jewish War and the subsequent Bar-Kokhba rebellion, there was a new earth, the new, holy Jerusalem of Revelation 21 and Revelation 22.24 In vs. 8 and 9, Zechariah predicts that living water, also signifying the Holy Spirit, will flow over the land of Israel.25 The fact that these waters flowing to the eastern and western seas symbolize the Holy Spirit is implied in John 7:38-39: “Whoever believes in me, as Scripture has said, rivers of living water will flow from within them.”
 By this he meant the [Holy] Spirit, whom those who believed in him were later to receive.”

 These verses are fulfilled in the new Jerusalem during the Thousand Year Reign.
 During the thousand years between the Jewish War and the Crusades, Israel and its religious capital, grew to become almost exclusively Christian.
-Filled with the Holy Spirit, this nation enjoyed unprecedented blessing and peace.
+Filled with the Holy Spirit, this nation enjoyed unprecedented blessing and peace (see Revelation 20: A Preterist Commentary).

 10 The whole land, from Geba to Rimmon, south of Jerusalem, will become like the Arabah.
 But Jerusalem will be raised up and remain in its place, from the Benjamin Gate to the site of the First Gate, to the Corner Gate, and from the Tower of Hananel to the royal winepresses.
 11 It will be inhabited; never again will it be destroyed.
 Jerusalem will be secure.